No visit to Savannah is complete without a visit to the Savannah Historic District.

 Savannah is the largest National Historic Landmark District in the United States.
 It is one of the world’s loveliest cities.
 It is a destination in itself, featuring beautifully manicured gardens and quaint cobblestone streets.

 The city square is the highlight of any historic district.
 As with every aspect of its beauty and charm, Savannah outdoes itself in the square department.
 Boasting 22 park-like city squares, Savannah offers many places to relax and enjoy the beauty of the city and the historic district.
-Savannah has gained new squares over the years, with the first four being part of the original city and new squares added in the 1790s and the 19th century.
+Savannah has gained new squares over the years.
+The first four were part of the original city.
+New squares added in the 1790s and the 19th century.
 Visitors to Savannah will enjoy the rich history and beauty of the city squares.

 The Savannah Historic District is filled with beautiful natural scenery, architecture and history.
 This is not only a place to spend some time while visiting Savannah, but worth the trip all on its own.